 Our migraine research program aims to find better acute and preventive treatments for adults and children who suffer from migraine.
 Our current and upcoming studies include:

-- Biohaven/ BHV 3000.
-Located just down the road from us in New Haven, Connecticut, Biohaven is a small company with a (potentially) big product: a CGRP oral medicine for acute treatment of migraine.
+- The first option is an oral CGRP medicine for acute treatment of migraine.
 By now most migraine sufferers have heard of CGRP (the inflammatory molecule in the brain that triggers a migraine), since several CGRP-blocking shots have come to market.
 This is a CGRP-blocker in a pill form.
 You may qualify for this study (in which you’ll get either the CGRP-blocker or a placebo pill) if you have 2-14 migraines a month.
+This study is a quick and easy, single dose study that only requires three office visits.
 Learn More

-- Tian/TX360.
-For those who don’t like pills or shots, this study may be for you.
-The TX360 uses small catheter placed deep in the nose to instill a tiny spray of medicine onto the SPG, a pain nerve that sits between the nose and brain.
+- Another trial we have for those who don’t like pills or shots, is a trial that is testing a device for medication delivery.
+In this trial, the device uses a small catheter placed deep in the nose to instill a tiny spray of medicine onto the SPG, a pain nerve that sits between the nose and brain.
 This study is for those with Chronic Migraine (15 or more headache days per month).
 Learn More

-- Electrocore/Gammacore.
-This study is not about a pharmaceutical, but rather a hand-held device (looks like an electric razor), placed on the side of the neck, adjacent to the windpipe, for 2-3 minutes.
-The device is called Gammacore Sapphire, and it stimulates the vagus nerve, which is an important nerve for pain processing in the brain.
-Gammacore is already approved and available for acute treatment of migraine and cluster headache.
+- The next study is not about a pharmaceutical, but rather a hand-held device that is placed on the side of the neck, adjacent to the windpipe, for 2-3 minutes.
+The device stimulates the vagus nerve, which is an important nerve for pain processing in the brain.
+The device has already been approved and is available for acute treatment of migraine and cluster headache.
 This study examines the device’s utility as a daily migraine preventive therapy.
-Subjects will receive either the real Gammacore stimulator or a non-active “dummy” device.
+Subjects will receive either the real device or a non-active “dummy” device.
 Learn More

-All studies at NEICR are available at no cost, and there is compensation for time and travel.
-Participation is voluntary, and you may withdraw at any time.
-To find out more, fill out the form below or call us at 203-914-1903.
+All studies at NEICR are available at no cost to you, and there may be compensation for time and travel.
+Participation is completely voluntary, and you may withdraw at any time.
+To find out more about any of our studies, give us a call at 203-914-1903 or fill out the form below.